Robert Sheaffer: Biography

+Sheaffer is a member of Mensa International.

 UFO investigation

-Sheaffer has frequently been quoted in the news media regarding UFOs and psychic predictions.

 On July 7, 2010 a flight crew preparing to land in Hangzhou's Xiaoshan Airport in China reported a UFO.
 As a precaution 18 flights were "delayed or redirected".
 Sheaffer's article in Skeptical Inquirer magazine's November/December 2010 issue is a discussion of how photographs and videos are used.
 "Reporters want an exciting story, and UFOlogists want to win converts.
 They will typically grab onto any photo or video that is supposed to represent the object and report as fact practically any claim that is made regardless of its source or veracity."
 In the case of the Xiaoshan Airport, most of the footage shown was actually taken a year previous to the July 2010 incident.

-Ufologist Kevin D. Randle was interviewed by Sheaffer for Skeptical Inquirer magazine's January/February 2011 issue: looking to "explore their points of agreement and disagreement, finding that Randle gives more weight to 'eyewitness testimony' than skeptics typically do."